Customer data integration can be improved by using generic dimensional modeling techniques

 Using customer addresses for direct marketing, analysis of household penetration, customer retention or other types of Customer Relationship Management (CRM) analytics seems like a straightforward proposition – just add variable length fields such as address line(s), city, state/province, postal code, country along with customer name and identifying information to the Customer dimension.

 However, scalability, flexibility and performance issues can be resolved by separating the address from customer (person/business) specific data (they are, after all, two distinct conceptual entities).
 Storing address (including geographic and address level demographics) data apart from customer level data in a generic (non-customer specific, reusable) dimension becomes especially important if you need to retain historical records, perform name and address matching or maintain multiple addresses per customer.
+All these are common enterprise data management challenges with customer (or similar) data.

 The benefits for this approach include: